Deiondrae/Portfolio-site/README.md

 # Portfolio-site
-A portfolio of deployed projects
+First attempt at a portfolio of deployed projects used for practice of HTML and CSS